seunghyeon528/Pytorch_XOR_Example/README.md

 ![image](https://user-images.githubusercontent.com/77431192/140403022-32f1e11b-f95d-4544-b1a3-554ad00125bb.png)

-Sigmoid function is used as activateion function.
+Sigmoid function is used as an activateion function.
 Refer to "model.py".

 ## 1. Prepare Data